westy92/html-pdf-chrome/README.md

 This library is **_NOT_** meant to accept untrusted user input.
 Doing so may have serious security risks such as Server-Side Request Forgery (SSRF).

+### CORS

+If you run into CORS issues, try using the `--disable-web-security` Chrome flag, either when you start Chrome externally, or in `options.chromeFlags`.
+This option should only be used if you fully trust the code you are executing during a print job!

 ## Usage

 __Note:__ It is _strongly_ recommended that you keep Chrome running side-by-side with Node.js.
 There is significant overhead starting up Chrome for each PDF generation which can be easily avoided.